 Taking care of the world and the creatures in it is a sacred stewardship endowed to humankind alone.

 The consequences of climate change are already in full swing in the natural world, as evidenced by the destruction of several ecosystems and the extinction of species.
 Recent record-breaking heat waves and forest fires, as well as lack of rain in various countries around the world are likely products of human carelessness.
 Humanity’s oldest texts have stressed man’s responsibility to safeguard the world in which he lives.
 Genesis 1:26-27 tells us: “Let [man] rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth.”
 Here, man is assigned custodianship of the Earth and its creatures.
-If God’s great variety species and ecosystems are to be preserved, it must be man to preserve them.
+If God’s great variety of species and ecosystems are to be preserved, it must be up to man to preserve them.

 Commitment to emissions reduction is worldwide.